Our School

 If and when you wish to commit to a course, you decide of your individual teaching sessions’ duration, ranging from thirty minutes to an hour.

-Moreover, you can decide for yourself as to the number and frequency of your teaching sessions, by using our unique voucher system, whereby you can plan a given number of sessions as often and as regularly as you want for up to a year.
+Moreover, you can decide for yourself as to the number and frequency of your teaching sessions, by using our rather unique voucher system, whereby you can plan a given number of sessions as often and as regularly as you want for up to a year.
 That way, only you are in charge of the assiduity and regularity in your curriculum.

 Our French-American identity